slowpacerapper/SourceMyGadgets/README.md

 ## Available Scripts

-You need to first clone the repository into your local hardware before proceeding to the other instructions below.
+You need to first clone the repository into your local hardware before proceeding to the other instructions below.\
+You can ignore the build folder in the file structure.
+It is the build folder from `npm run build`.

 In the project directory, you can run: